Louis And Anne Abrons Foundation Inc

 -

-Geographic Connection: Strong preference for organizations based in or serving New York City and California, though national organizations receive support when aligned with priorities.
+Geographic Connection: Strong preference for organisations based in or serving New York City and California, though national organisations receive support when aligned with priorities.

 -

-Unrestricted Support: The majority of grants are for general and unrestricted support, indicating trust in grantee leadership and organizational mission.
+Unrestricted Support: The majority of grants are for general and unrestricted support, indicating trust in grantee leadership and organisational mission.

 Recent Funding Patterns Show Support For:

-- Environmental and climate justice organizations (350.org, NRDC, Earthjustice, Climate Justice Alliance)
+- Environmental and climate justice organisations (350.org, NRDC, Earthjustice, Climate Justice Alliance)

 - Social service providers with deep community roots (Henry Street Settlement)

-- Reproductive rights and civil liberties organizations (Planned Parenthood, ACLU)
+- Reproductive rights and civil liberties organisations (Planned Parenthood, ACLU)

 - Arts and cultural institutions, particularly in New York